 - Talent Source Network, which coordinates the recruitment activities of multiple energy and utility companies including SSE and National Grid, accepts a 2.2 or above for its graduate programmes: these include engineering, quantity surveying, and safety, health and sustainability.

 - Turner & Townsend will accept a 2.2 if you have a masters in a relevant subject.

 Construction, engineering and surveying jobs can open up all year round, so search TARGETjobs regularly for vacancies and check their entry requirements.

 It's also worth investigating opportunities with smaller employers who may be able to be more flexible when it comes to your degree result.

-Even when applying to these employers, you’ll still be up against students who have a 2.1 or a first and so you’ll need to give recruiters good reasons to progress your application beyond the initial stage.
-Basically, you need to write an outstanding application.
-Convince recruiters that you have the desire to work in the industry, coupled with the skills to do well.
+Even when applying to employers who accept 2.2s, you’ll still be up against students who have a 2.1 or a first, so you’ll need to give recruiters good reasons to progress your application beyond the initial stage.
+To put it bluntly, you need to write an outstanding application (whether you need to answer application questions, tailor your CV) and/or perform highly on the online aptitude tests.

-- When writing about your industry-related work experience/volunteering, say what you did on your placement and what skills you developed.
-Help recruiters to visualise you thriving in the workplace.
+When writing about your industry-related work experience/volunteering, describe in detail you did on your placement, the skills you developed, and what you learned.
+This will help recruiters to visualise you thriving in the workplace.

-- When writing about your non-industry work experience, identify the skills that are relevant to the construction industry and say how these skills will be useful to you in the role.
+When writing about your non-industry work experience, identify the skills and behaviours that are relevant to the construction industry and say how they will be useful to you in the role.
 For example, if you shelf-stacked at a supermarket, you would have multi-tasked when interrupted by customers with enquiries and when working on site you will need to multi-task when faced with interruptions and unexpected events

 Will a postgraduate degree cancel out a 2.2?